 Kevin H. Adam's Artist Statement

 Kevin’s paintings are regularly on display across the United States, including solo and juried group exhibitions in California, New York, Montana, Minnesota, Arizona, and Washington, D.C.
-The U.S. Department of State, through its Arts in Embassies Program, selected a number of Kevin’s American landscapes to hang in embassies around the world.
+The U.S. Department of State, through its Art in Embassies Program, selected a number of Kevin’s American landscapes to hang in embassies around the world.
 The U.S. Department of the Interior has twice commissioned significant collections of Kevin’s work.
 For the 75th anniversary of the Grand Canyon National Park, Kevin created a series of paintings of the inner gorge of the canyon, and for the 85th anniversary of Glacier National Park, he produced a series of paintings of the park’s back country.
-Exhibitions of these series were held both at the parks and at the Department of the Interior Museum in Washington, D.C.
-For the 75th anniversary of Shenandoah National Park in 2012, the Park Trust commissioned a limited edition giclée print of Kevin’s iconic “Old Rag and the Piedmont” and he was named Artist in Residence at the Park in 2017.
+Exhibitions of these series were held both at the parks and at the Department of the Interior museum in Washington, D.C.
+For the 75th anniversary of Shenandoah National Park in 2012, the Park Trust commissioned a limited edition giclée print of Kevin’s iconic “Old Rag and the Piedmont,” and he was named Artist-in-Residence at the park in 2017.

 Giselle C. Gautreau's Artist Statement